Shrink Wrap Bags for Soap

 The New Soap Makers Cookbook Series

 During the live video a broadcast, one of the viewers ordered The New Soap Makers Cookbook.
-You can see more information about the books here and get your own copy right on Amazon.
+You can see more information about the books here and get your own copy right in the shop.
 This series was written with the beginner in mind to provide all the information you need to get started making your own soap at home.

-I hope you found the video and tips helpful, if you have any questions, drop me a message on the Live Soap School Facebook page.
+I hope you found the video and tips helpful, if you have any questions, drop me a message below.
 How do you package your products?
 Do you have any suggestions for new soap makers that are just getting started and looking for packing options?

 Until next time.